ontodev/robot/examples/README.md

     robot merge --input edit.owl --output results/merged.owl

 You don't need `owl:import` statements: you can merge any number of ontologies by using multiple `--input` arguments.
-You can also specify the `OntologyIRI` for the output ontology.
+All the ontologies and their imports are merged into the first ontology.

-    robot merge --input edit.owl --input foo.owl \
+    robot merge --input edit.owl --input foo.owl --output results/merged2.owl
-      --output results/merged2.owl --output-iri "http://example.com"

 ## Filtering